How to Spot a Takeover Target

 What are the criteria with the most predictive power?
 I assume that visible growth prospects are near the top the list.

 Yes, it takes growth to placate investors.
 Companies that don’t deliver often see their shares languish.
-Unfortunately, finding new growth avenues isn’t always easy, particularly for mature businesses, and especially in this bear market.
+Unfortunately, finding new growth avenues isn’t always easy, particularly for mature businesses, and when the stock market is in a slump.

 Acquisitions can be the surest growth catalyst, and there are a lot of larger, older companies out there in need of propulsion.